Skip to content

 Age UK is a charity registered in England which exists to promote the wellbeing of older people.
 Age UK comprises of Age UK and its subsidiary charities and companies.

-• Age UK’s subsidiary charity, Age International, funds programmes in over 40 developing countries; the subsidiary Age Cymru worked specifically in providing support to older people in particular geographical regions.
+• Age UK’s subsidiary charity, Age International, funds programmes in over 40 developing countries.

-• Age UK’s trading subsidiaries, Age UK Trading CIC (Community Interest Company), and Age Co, generate income to fund the charity’s work.
-Age UK Trading CIC also provides central support services and infrastructure.
+• Age UK’s trading subsidiaries, and Age UK Trading Ltd, generate income to fund the charity’s work.

-Age UK and its subsidiaries employ around 1,400 staff, and benefits from the support of 3,250 volunteers in our c250 charity shops, in England and Wales.
+Age UK and its subsidiaries employ around 1,600 staff, and benefits from the support of in our c.280 charity shops, in England and Wales and a further 5,700 volunteers across our phone lines, 14,569 network volunteers and 156,498 in other informal charitable activities such as campaigning or taking part in various panels.

 The vast majority of our staff are employed directly by Age UK and our subsidiaries and are not of an employment status generally considered to be vulnerable to modern slavery in this country.
 We are not complacent and have robust policies and procedures in place.
 Our focus, however, is on ensuring that our supply chain complies with the Act, relevant Age UK policies and procedures, and our ethical standards.